sourcegraph/learn/posts/sourcegraph-cheat-sheet.md

 ---
-title: Sourcegraph Cheat Sheet
+title: How To Search Code with Sourcegraph — A Cheat Sheet
 author: oluebube-princess-egbuna
-tags: [tutorial, search, Sourcegraph, Cheat Sheet]
+tags: [tutorial, search, Sourcegraph, cheat sheet]
 description: A guide to help you get up to speed with Sourcegraph's commands quickly
 image: /headers/sourcegraph-learn-header-2.svg
 imageAlt: Sourcegraph Learn
 socialImage: /headers/sourcegraph-learn-header-2.png
-alternateTitle: Getting Started with Sourcegraph
+alternateTitle: Getting Started with Sourcegraph Universal Code Search
 type: posts
 ---

-How To Search Code with Sourcegraph: A Cheat Sheet

 Sourcegraph is a universal code search tool, enabling you to search across both open source and your own private code repositories.
 Code search can help you onboard onto new codebases, contribute to open source, find bugs and error messages, understand dependency libraries, and more.